-Quantum Mechanics, continued (Physics 212C) Spring 2023
+Quantum phases of matter (Physics 230) Spring 2024

 Course times and locations: For times of lectures and office hours please see the course webpage.
+I will email Zoom links via Canvas.

 Use of the Web: The course web page is